La Raza metro station: Location and layout

-La Raza is a metro transfer station in the Gustavo A. Madero borough, in northern Mexico City.
-The Line 3 station is situated below Avenida de los Insurgentes, while the Line 5 station lies along the intersection of Leoncavallo and Paganini Streets, near Eje Central Lázaro Cárdenas.
-The station serves the colonias (neighborhoods) of Héroes de Nacozari and Vallejo.
-Its pictogram depicts the Monumento a la Raza, a pyramid-shaped construction erected in 1940 in honor of la Raza, an ethnic movement by Mexico's indigenous peoples.
+La Raza is a transfer metro station, located in the colonias (neighborhoods) of Héroes de Nacozari and Vallejo, in Gustavo A. Madero borough, northern Mexico City.
+The stop is situated below Avenida de los Insurgentes (Line 3), and along Eje Central (Line 5).
+The station facilities offer accessibility for people with disabilities, featuring braille plates and elevators.

 Within the system, it is followed by Potrero and Tlatelolco stations on Line 3 and Autobuses del Norte and Misterios stations on Line 5.
 The station has five exits.
-To the northwest and southwest, passengers can enter Line 3 from Avenida de los Insurgentes in Colonia Vallejo.
-To the west, the Line 3 exit connects to Avenida de los Insurgentes in Colonia Héroes de Nacozari.
-On Line 5, The north exit provides access to Calle Leoncavallo and Calle Paganini in Colonia Vallejo, while the south exit leads to Calle Paganini.
-The station facilities offer accessibility for people with disabilities, featuring braille plates.
+On Line 3, the northwest and southwest exits provide access to Avenida de los Insurgentes in Colonia Vallejo, while the western exit leads to the avenue in Colonia Héroes de Nacozari.
+On Line 5, the northern exit provides access to Calle Leoncavallo and Calle Paganini in Colonia Vallejo, while the southern exit leads to Calle Paganini.

 The area is serviced by a Centro de transferencia modal (CETRAM), a type of transportation hub covering 19,544 m2.
 From there, commuters can access various routes and modes of transportation.
-Among the available options are Lines 1 and 3 of the Mexico City Metrobús system, Line IV of the Mexibús system, Line 1 (formerly Line A) of the trolleybus network, Routes 11-A, 12, 23, 27-A, and 103 of the Red de Transporte de Pasajeros network, and Routes 7-D, 20-C, and 20-D of the city's public bus network.
-Street stalls are found in the CETRAM.
+The CETRAM provides access to various routes and modes of transportation, including 1 and 3 of the Mexico City Metrobús system, Line 4 of the Mexibús system, Line 1 (formerly Line A) of the trolleybus network, Routes 11-A, 12, 23, 27-A, and 103 of the Red de Transporte de Pasajeros network, and Routes 7-D, 20-C, and 20-D of the city's public bus network.
+Street stalls are also present within the CETRAM.

+In August 2016, the Government of Mexico City installed a bicycle parking station outside Line 3.